gandersonUNO/EmberDjangoChurchWebsite/README.md

 # church-website

-This project is a website for a church.
-The front end is a Ember project using ember-paper.
-The back end is running Django.
+This project is a Ember based website for a church.
+The intent is for this new website to replace the existing site.
+The frontend runs ember while the back end will be running running Django.

 ## Prerequisites